Is There a Dimmer Outlook Ahead for ASML Holding N.V. (ASML)?

 ASML’s Market Performance

-After a stumble in the market that brought ASML to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.63% of gains for the given period.
+After a stumble in the market that brought ASML to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.46% of loss for the given period.

 Stock Fundamentals for ASML